-Zooming up to the post-war period, we come to the new-fangled, regional-class shopping hub, with its large, multi-story department stores and acres of free parking.
+Zooming up to the post-war period, we come to the new-fangled, regional-class shopping center, with its large, multi-story department stores and acres of free parking.
 In this snapshot is Von's (spelled with an apostrophe in 1947), which was a charter tenant at Los Angeles' BROADWAY-CRENSHAW CENTER.

 Photo from http://s11.photobucket.com / "DCGrocery"

 Another innovative, post-war retail hub was Chicagoland's PARK FOREST PLAZA.
-In this view, we see its Jewel Tea Company supermarket, which opened in 1950.
+In this exterior view, we see its Jewel Tea Company supermarket, which opened in 1950.
 The store, and shopping center, were noteworthy at the time for having central air-conditioning.

 Photo from Malls of America Blogspot